Race, Ethnic, and Minority Groups

 Historically, the concept of race has changed across cultures and eras, and has eventually become less connected with ancestral and familial ties, and more concerned with superficial physical characteristics.
 In the past, theorists have posited categories of race-based on various geographic regions, ethnicities, skin colors, and more.
 Their labels for racial groups have connoted regions (Mongolia and the Caucus Mountains, for instance) or skin tones (black, white, yellow, and red, for example).

-- Race as a social construction: Belief that race is not a scientific fact, but a social construction.
+- Race as a social construction: Belief that race is not a scientific fact, but a social construction created by particular cultures and society for purposes and functions pertinent to that culture and society.

 When considering skin color, for example, the social construction of race perspective recognizes that the relative darkness or fairness of skin is an evolutionary adaptation to the available sunlight in different regions of the world.
 Contemporary conceptions of race, therefore, which tend to be based on socioeconomic assumptions, illuminate how far removed modern understanding of race is from biological qualities.
 In modern society, some people who consider themselves “white” actually have more melanin (a pigment that determines skin color) in their skin than other people who identify as ”black.”
 People with high levels of melanin may consider themselves “white” if they enjoy a middle-class lifestyle.
 On the other hand, someone with low levels of melanin might be assigned the identity of “black” if he or she has little education or money.